 So what is the grieving process?
 Well it has 5 stages and different people will go through it in different ways.
 Some might get through the lot in one day; other might take days or even weeks on each stage.
 It is also common that once you have reached the end something happens and you have to go start it all again , but the good news is will be easier.
 It’s not just the dumpee who will experience these emotions, the one who left will also go through the stages too.

 Denial – the first response to bad news is numbness.
 The “it can’t be happening to me” moment.
 Denial is a sort of buffer against the shock providing you a breathing space to control your thoughts and get your coping strategies and supporters rallied into place.

 Anger – it finally sinks in and you can’t get away form the fact it is happening to you.
 You will go through all the questions of why it is happening to you, why did you deserve this.
 You might be angry at your partner for doing something wrong or angry at your self for not spotting any signs or making mistakes.

 Bargaining – at this point you now realise that your anger is getting you no where fast so your natural coping mechanisms kick in. you remember as a kid demanding something seldom worked so now you resort to the asking nicely faze.
 Bargaining is fine for short term but all it is doing is postponing the inevitable.

 Depression – so the asking nicely didn’t work either so the depression sinks in.
 This can still be healthy though if we learn form it and not mask it with alcohol and other coping strategies.
-Depression is a way of your body half shutting down so that you mind can figure things out.
+Depression is a way of your body half shutting down so that your mind can figure things out.

 Acceptance – Even though you might not have wanted the relationship to end you finally reach the point you accept it has.
-Sometime there may be set backs when a song or place triggers memories but generally in acceptance more time is spent in looking forward rather than looking back.
+Sometime there may be set backs when a song or place triggers memories but generally, in acceptance, more time is spent in looking forward rather than looking back.